radum/webapp-boilerplate-v1-deprecated/README.md

 For more information visit https://github.com/radum/webapp-boilerplate

+## Development

+This generator uses the main master branch as a git submodule.
+All changes will be automatically applied when it gets installed.

 ## License

 Copyright © 2015-present Radu Micu.
 This source code is licensed under the [MIT license](https://opensource.org/licenses/MIT) © Radu Micu